cweachock/the-north-face/README.md

 ## Conclusion

-The resulting was a low-level page that pulls the JSON data in a clean and simple way.
-For this challenge, I tried to focus on the logic and  implementation for the exercise to build a page in a sound way using my own experience and resources from [handlebarsjs.com](https://handlebarsjs.com), [stackoverflow](https://stackoverflow.com), and [github](https://github.com) The resulting was a low-level page that pulls the JSON data in a clean and simple way.
-For this challenge, I tried to focus on the logic and  implementation for the exercise to build a page in a sound way using my own experience and resources from [handlebarsjs.com](https://handlebarsjs.com), [stackoverflow](https://stackoverflow.com), and [github](https://github.com)
+The resulting was a low-level page that pulls the JSON data in a clean and simple way to show it on the frontend facing in HTML.
+I mostly tried to focus on the logic and implementation to pull the data from the API response in a way that could be re-templated.
+In addition, I tried to keep my CSS clean and small for the exercise.
+The CSS also uses vector widths, %'s, for responsiveness, and media queries at the smallest image resolution breakpoint which was 640px.